-Re-assessment of value of property in case of abortive sale.

-9.-(1) Notwithstanding anything in this Law contained the debtor or any creditor may, at any time after an abortive sale and before a fresh sale is fixed, apply to the Principal Land Registry Officer for the re-assessment of the value of the property the sale of which has proved abortive and thereupon the provisions of sub-sections (2) and (3) of section 6 shall apply mutatis mutandis with regard to an application under this sub-section as they apply to an application made under sub-section (1) of section 6:
+Re-assessment of value of citrus grove in case of abortive sale. and (3) of section 6 shall apply mutatis mutandis with regard to an application under this sub-section as they apply to an application made under sub-section (1) of section 6:

-Provided always that where the actual value of the property has been determined under the provisions of section 6, no re-assessment of the value of such property shall be made under the provisions of this section unless the local enquiry establishes to the satisfaction of the Principal Land Registry Officer that a fresh re-assessment is justified by reason of some subsequent material change in the property.
+Provided always that where the actual value of the citrus grove has been determined under the provisions of section 6, no re-assessment of the value of such citrus grove shall be made under the provisions of this section unless the local enquiry establishes to the satisfaction of the Principal Land Registry Officer that a fresh re-assessment is justified by reason of some subsequent material change in the citrus grove.

-(2) In fixing the reserve price for a subsequent auction of any property the value of which has been re-assessed under the provisions of sub-section (1) of this section, the Principal Land Registry Officer shall, without prejudice to his powers under the provisions of section 8, have regard to the value of such property so re-assessed:
+(2) In fixing the reserve price for a subsequent auction of any citrus grove the value of which has been re-assessed under the provisions of sub-section (1) of this section, the Principal Land Registry Officer shall, without prejudice to his powers under the provisions of section 8, have regard to the value of such citrus grove so re-assessed :